strongloop/tracing-example-app/README.md

 The purpose of this example is demonstrate the tracing feature of StrongLoop Arc.
 The application is a basic HTTP server that runs an [intensive computing task when it receives a requests](index.js#L10-L17).
-This behaviour is configured deliberately to let us monitor the fluctuations of CPU/memory usage over time.
+This behavior is configured deliberately to let us monitor the fluctuations of CPU/memory usage over time.

 ## How to run the example